HStewart23/first-digital-garden-/_notes/data gathering.md

 - do I need to justify why I have choosen nVivo ?
 - what kind of design analysis - need theoretical reference for this

 I used the [TAPoR (Text Analysis Portal for Research)](http://tapor.ca/home) collection of text mining tools to identify tools text analysis with a special focus on discovery.

-For each of the texts identified I pulled the text to analyse seperatly in nViVo and grabbed some screenshots to analyse the visual lay out of the manuals as well.
+For each of the texts identified I pulled the text to analyze separetly in nViVo and grabbed some screenshots to analyses the visual lay out of the manuals as well.
 I also pulled screenshots of the tools themselves for visual design analysis.